 How much of the total operating budget is earmarked for higher education?

-The state's \$49.4 billion operating budget includes more than just the general fund.
+The state's \$51.3 billion operating budget includes more than just the general fund.
 Examples of other significant funds include federal funds, the Health Services Account, the Public Safety and Education Account, and transportation funds.

-At \$8.1 billion, higher education makes up more than 16 percent of all funds in the state's operating budget.
+At \$8.1 billion, higher education makes up about 16 percent of all funds in the state's operating budget.